eduhund/taskbook/docs/StudentAPI.md

 ### Skill

+In the certificate, the result combines some of the skills.
+This object contains one of them.

 | Item      | Description                | Type         | Required |
 | --------- | -------------------------- | ------------ | -------- |
 | name      | Skill name                 | string       | true     |